danocmx/nestjs-socket.io-client/README.md

 A simple wrapper around socket.io-client for the nestjs framework.

 ## Instalation
+Package has to be installed with the socket.io-client version you want.

 Via npm
-`npm install nestjs-socket.io-client`
+`npm install nestjs-socket.io-client socket.io-client`

 Via yarn
-`yarn add nestjs-socket.io-client`
+`yarn add nestjs-socket.io-client socket.io-client`

 ## Usage